 If you're taking warfarin, you do not have to stop eating salads and leafy green vegetables like spinach.
 You should eat about the same amount of leafy green vegetables every day.
 In other words, if you are used to having a salad every day you can continue to have it.
 If you don't normally eat salad every day, though, you shouldn't suddenly have a big salad one day.
 Leafy green vegetables contain vitamin K, which affects blood clotting and can change the amount of warfarin you need.

-- Q What are the possible side effects of warfarin?
+- Q What are guidelines for taking warfarin?

 - Q Who should take warfarin for lone atrial fibrillation?

 - Q When is warfarin (Coumadin) used in treatment of children’s heart disease?